LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 The "file\_format\_version" specifies a major.minor.patch version number in case the format of the text information file changes in the future.
-If the same ICD shared library supports multiple, incompatible versions of text manifest file format versions, it must have multiple text info files (all of which may point to the same shared library).
+If the same ICD shared library supports multiple, incompatible versions of text manifest file format versions, it must have separate JSON files for each (all of which may point to the same shared library).

 The "api\_version" specifies the major.minor.patch version number of the Vulkan